 “Really?
 But what about your career?”

 “Which one?
 Teaching?
+Writing?
 Ecommerce?
 Renovating real estate?
-Writing?
 Susan, my career is adventure!”
-I said melodramatically.
+I said melodramatically, with a splashy flourish and a roguish grin.
 “And right now my adventure is the Margaux Project and ShipStore,” referring to two websites I was currently working on.
 “I can do that anywhere.
 And, frankly, if we we’re up here I might find more time to write.
 This’d be the perfect place to finish my novel.”

 “And my screen play.”